egorssed/You-are-what-you-eat/docs/index.md

 ## Finding the most important features

 ## A Case Study: Developing a Marketing Strategy

+Some sort of chicken product: ward with high protein and low fat consumption